Melanin

 This section has been translated automatically.

 In vertebrates, melanin is formed in the melanocytes of the skin and in the retina of the eye.
-Melanin significantly determines skin and hair colour as well as the individual risk of melanoma.
-It occurs in humans in two main variants:
+Melanin significantly determines skin and hair color as well as the individual risk of melanoma.
+It occurs in humans primarily in two variants:

 • Light yellowish (pheomelanin).

-However, there are also other coloured, chemically well defined variants (trichromes).
+However, there are also chemically well-defined variants of other colors (trichromes).

 Tyrosinase is the key enzyme in melanin production.
-It catalyses two different reactions.
+It catalyzes two different reactions.
 First it converts tyrosine into dopa and then dopa into DOP-quinone.
-The melanin synthesis rate is largely controlled by systems that regulate the production and activity of tyrosinase.
-The synthesis process takes place in the rough endoplasmic reticulum and in the Golgi apparatus of melanocytes.
-DOPAquinone is oxidized and polymerized to phaeomelanin.
+The rate of melanin synthesis is largely controlled by systems that regulate the production and activity of tyrosinase.
+The synthesis process takes place in the rough endoplasmic reticulum and in the Golgi apparatus of the melanocytes.
+DOPAquinone is oxidized and polymerized to pheomelanin.

-Tyrosinase-related protein-1 ( TYRP1) is an enzyme crucial for the transport of tyrosine to the melanosomes
+Tyrosinase-related-protein-1 (TYRP1) is an enzyme that is crucial for the transport of tyrosine to the melanosomes

 After synthesis, melanin is stored in intracellular granules called melanosomes.
-The size of these granules varies depending on the pigmentation type.
-The darker the skin is pigmented, the larger they are.
+Melanosomes are intracellular, lysosome-like organelles in which melanin pigments are synthesized and stored before they are distributed to the surrounding keratinocytes via the dendrites of the melanocytes.
+A melanocyte is connected to around 36 keratinocytes and together they form a melanocyte/keratinocyte unit(epidermal melanin unit) The size of these granules varies depending on the type of pigmentation.
+The darker the skin pigmentation, the larger they are.

-The maturation of melanosomes takes place in the melanocytes in 4 stages.
-For the transformation of stage I melanosomes into stage II melanosomes, the structural protein MART1 is absolutely necessary.
+The maturation of the melanosomes takes place in the melanocytes in 4 stages.
+The structural protein MART1 is essential for the transformation of stage I melanosomes into stage II melanosomes.

-Melanin is formed in the skin in increased quantities under the influence of sunlight (see chromophores below) and serves as light protection against the harmful influence of UV radiation.
-Furthermore, the proliferation and differentiation of melanocytes and thus of melanin is increased by growth factors which are formed by keratinocytes and fibroblasts of the skin.
-Antagonistically, the thick head 1 protein (DKK-1) acts via the WNT/beta-catein signaling pathway (see below catenins), which is produced in large quantities in the fibroblasts of the palms.
+Melanin is increasingly formed in the skin when exposed to sunlight (see chromophores below) and serves as light protection against the harmful effects of UV radiation.
+Furthermore, the proliferation and differentiation of melanocytes and thus melanin is increased by growth factors that are produced by keratinocytes and fibroblasts in the skin.
+The Dickkopf-1 protein (DKK-1) has an antagonistic effect via the WNT/beta-catein signaling pathway (see catenins below), which is produced in large quantities in the fibroblasts of the palms.

-The synthesis of melanin can be disturbed by genetic predisposition or by genetic damage acquired over time.
-If production is blocked, the dyes in the skin and eyes are also missing, which can lead to different types of pigment defects (see depigmentation below).
+The synthesis of melanin can be impaired due to genetic predisposition or genetic damage acquired over time.
+If production is blocked, the pigments in the skin and eyes are also missing, which can result in different types of pigment defects (see depigmentation below).
 An analogously induced overproduction of melanin leads to the pathological condition of hyperpigmentation.

 Note(s)